Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Introduction

-The article is organized as follows.
+The paper is organized as follows.
 In Sec.~\ref{s:historical}, we provide a historical background indicating the explicit and implicit use of the coherent state description of the lattice vibrations and electromagnetic waves in literature.
 In Sec.~\ref{s:CoherentState}, we introduce the definition and properties of a coherent state, and then consider its application to the lattice vibrations by discussing its advantages over a Fock state.
-In Sec.~\ref{s:Deformation}, we derive the explicit form of the quasi-classical field of the deformation potential and discuss its properties.
-In Sec.~\ref{s:comparison}, we employ the deformation potential as a palpable non-perturbative internal field in the Hamiltonian of the system, and compare the coherent state and Fock state pictures.
-In Sec. \ref{s:ElecDynamics} and \ref{s:coherence}, we perform full quantum calculations using the split operator method.
+In Sec.~\ref{s:Deformation}, we derive the explicit form of the quasiclassical field of the deformation potential and discuss its properties.
+In Sec.~\ref{s:comparison}, we calculate transport scattering rate in the perturbation theory in coherent state picture and show its equivalence to the Fock state picture.
+In addition, the differences between quantum and classical fields are discussed.
+In Secs. \ref{s:ElecDynamics} and \ref{s:coherence}, we perform full quantum calculations using the split operator method.
 We also implemented semiclassical ray trajectory calculations in Appendix \ref{app:SemiclassicalRay}.
-There are well justified in some but certainly not all regimes of temperature and doping.

-In Sec.~\ref{s:ElecDynamics}, we construct a temperature-Fermi momentum phase diagram obtained from our coherent state-quantum electron wavepacket numerical results.
+These are well justified in some but certainly not all regimes of temperature and doping.
+In Sec.~\ref{s:ElecDynamics}, we construct a temperature--Fermi momentum phase diagram from quantum dynamics simulations of an electron in the deformation potential.
 We go beyond recovering the conventional theory in Sec.~\ref{s:coherence}, demonstrating the existence and consequence of electron coherence and multiple scattering effects which were neglected before.
-In particular, we show that electrons ``attempt'' to localize in a short time, causing density of states exhibit Lifshitz tails and pseudogaps.
-The deformation potential forms exactly the kind of ``slow moving Boson field'' needed to explain the anomalous infrared Drude peak~\cite{infrared}.
-We discuss the possible implications of our findings in Sec.~\ref{s:discussion} and finally conclude in Sec.~\ref{s:conclusion}.
+In particular, we show that electrons ``attempt'' to localize in a short time, and band tails in density of states are caused by the disorder (deformation) potential.
+We discuss the possible implications of our findings and conclude in Sec.~\ref{s:conclusion}.